-The national programme has provided capability, confidence, capacity building, learning opportunities and funding.
-It has facilitated new connections within the digital media, technology and higher education sectors.
-This has enabled Scottish arts, culture and heritage organisations to take advantage of the opportunities of digital technologies, becoming more efficient in their operations.
+Between 2009-2014, the AmbITion Scotland programme helped Scotland’s creative, cultural, heritage, and arts community keep focus on their core mission and purpose in a world continuously impacted by disruptive digital technologies.
+The £2.1m national programme provided capability, confidence, capacity building, learning opportunities and funding.
+It facilitated new connections within the digital media, technology and higher education sectors.
+This enabled Scottish arts, culture and heritage organisations to take advantage of the opportunities of digital technologies, becoming more efficient in their operations.
 It has helped organisations become more innovative in their business models, experimental in their art and content creation, and effective in their engagement with the public.

-AmbITion Scotland has been managed by Culture Republic these past five years in partnership with The AmbITion Approach’s creator, Rudman Consulting.
+The AmbITion Scotland national programme was managed by Culture Republic in partnership with The AmbITion Approach’s creators, Rudman Consulting.
 The programme has been supported by The National Lottery funds via Creative Scotland.

 AmbITion Scotland’s impact: